 I get kinda worried coming to these kinds of places – in case you couldn’t tell, I am not posh in the slightest.
 I don’t know how to be posh.
 I happily stay in hostel dorms and eat street food and take overnight buses (okay, I’m maybe not so happy about the overnight buses).
 Who am I kidding, staying in a castle hotel?!

-Everyone was incredibly welcoming and approachable, and we immediately felt at home – our room was even in the turret of the castle!
+I was relieved to find that everyone was incredibly welcoming and approachable, and we immediately felt at home – our room was even in the turret of the castle!

 Dinner was also fantastic, and there was an array of people there, from young couples to older families, people in suits and people in jeans and t shirts.
 We didn’t feel out of place at all, even though it was one of the fancier meals we’ve ever had.
 Ordinarily, we would have had a great view too, but unfortunately it was dark.
 I reckon this would be an amazing place to eat in the summer (next week, perhaps!).